Rush of Ikorr Rule Book v1.1

 Game Overview

-In Rush of Ikorr™, you will assume the role of a powerful Avatar, infusing and summoning legendary champions, building iconic locations, and casting mystical spells to claim your dominance in this battle for ultimate possibility!
-Join two other Avatars to defeat your foes and fight toward a common goal of the Rush of Ikorr™.
+In Rush of Ikorr™, you will assume the role of a powerful avatar, infusing and summoning legendary champions, building iconic locations, and casting mystical spells to claim your dominance in this battle for ultimate possibility!
+Join up to two other Avatars to defeat your foes and fight toward a common goal of the Rush of Ikorr™.

 Victory Condition

 You win the game by securing a specified number of Ikorr.
-This number will change based on the player count.
+This number may change based on the player count.

 • 3v3: Secure 15 Ikorr